 Certificates of rehabilitation have two consequences.
-First, under Section 5(a)(4), a conviction which is subject to a certificate of rehabilitation would not count as a conviction for purposes of statutes imposing collateral sanctions.
-Section 5(a)(4) in this respect follows the approach of the rules of evidence cited in Note 74.
+First, under Section 5(d)(4), a conviction which is subject to a certificate of rehabilitation would not count as a conviction for purposes of statutes imposing collateral sanctions.
+Section 5(d)(4) in this respect follows the approach of the rules of evidence cited in Note 74.

-A certificate of rehabilitation also provides an objective basis for employers, landlords and other decisionmakers to differentiate among individuals with convictions.
+A certificate of rehabilitation also provides an objective basis for employers, landlords and other decisionmakers to differentiate among ex-offenders.
 Many employers and landlords will be willing to deal with people with criminal records, so long as they are now law-abiding.
 A certificate of rehabilitation will give them some assurance that that is the case.
-Decisionmakers who rely on a certificate will have some legal protection under Section 8(f): The certificate is admissible in evidence should a lawsuit occur, as evidence of due care, but the underlying conviction is not.
+Decisionmakers who rely on a certificate will have some legal protection under Section 6(f): The certificate is admissible in evidence should a lawsuit occur.

-SECTION 9.
+SECTION 7.
 ADVISEMENT AT GUILTY PLEA.

-22 (a) Before accepting a plea of guilty or [nolo contendere or no contest] to a criminal 23 charge, the court shall personally state the following to the defendant:
+(a) Before accepting a plea of guilty or [nolo contendere or no contest] to a criminal charge, the court shall personally state the following to the defendant: